maitabe/form-ea/README.md

-#making a form from scratch
+#making a "form page" from scratch